*This post may contain affiliate links. Please see my disclosure for more details!*

 I still remember being at a party for the 1999-2000 new year, even though I was only 7 at the time, and how on earth has it been twenty entire years since then?!
 My mind can’t quite comprehend how quickly the time has gone and it’s actually insane!

 I decided the perfect way to celebrate the new decade was with a recipe that everyone has been requesting for a very long time – prosecco cupcakes!
 It seems the ideal time to post it and it is delicious too.

 I decided to go with cupcakes for this recipe, as it’s such an easy thing to bake for a crowd – you don’t need to separate and slice a cake, you can just hand out the cupcakes as you go!

-I know I will get jokes about how the Prosecco will never make it to the cupcakes, but when you’ve just got married like me and have quite a few leftover bottles of Prosecco, you won’t have an issue!
-Honestly, we overbought, and had some left as we expected… but wow.
+I know I will get jokes about how the prosecco will never make it to the cupcakes, but when you’ve just had a New Years party and are now sick of the sight of it, you won’t have an issue putting it in some cupcakes!
+Honestly, I overbought, and had some left as expected… but wow.

 The buttercream will be slightly slacker than usual, as you have put in liquid.
 YOU MUST USE REAL BUTTER.
 I can not stress this enough – you need to use UNSALTED BUTTER.
 Not any spread, of any kind.
 If you use a spread, or a dairy-free spread and so on… it might well be a sloppy mess.
 You have been warned!

 Either way, I hope you all had a fantastic 2019, and have a wonderful 2020! x

 - 3 medium eggs

 - 2 tsp prosecco flavouring (optional - replace with 1/2tsp vanilla)